abdfaizaan/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 1. On the **Configure Networking** page of the **New Virtual Machine Wizard**, in the **Connection** drop-down list, select **NestedSwitch (1)**, and then select **Next > (2)**.

     ![](../media/azm7-46.png)

-1. Before proceeding to the next page, navigate to the File explorer.

 1. On the **Connect Virtual Hard Disk** page of the **New Virtual Machine Wizard**, select the option **Use an existing virtual hard disk (1)**, click on **Browse (2)**, navigate to **F:\VHDs** folder then select downloaded **VHD** file.
 After set the location **(3)**, then select **Next > (4)**.